Call Now Free Quote

 • Pieces of brick face collecting on sills or on the ground below

 Tuckpointing does not address any of these conditions.
-The mortar in the joint is not the structural problem.
 The brick unit itself has failed and must come out.

 Structural Cracking